anirudhsevugan/simpliplay-android-example-fork/contrib/README.md

 ## How to contribute
    - First, create a new fork of the *contrib* branch of the repo.

-   - Second, add a new folder to your repo (don't delete existing folders, doing this can affect other people's contributions), and name it something like *[your-username]*.
-If you're       creating a new modified version with later changes, it's recommended to create a subfolder inside that covers each major version for your modified release (for example, version 1       is the first version of modifications you have made.
-Inside the folder for the first version, patches like 1.x will be inside.
-Inside 1.x folders will be 1.x.x folders, if any are      needed, for patches).
-Please don't replace a version of your source code (even though I do).
-It creates clutter and keeps the history of your modifications from being accessible.
+   - Second, create a new folder in your repo (don't delete existing folders as this can affect others' contributions).
+Then name the folder something like *[your-username]*.
+Inside         there should be a folder covering a major version of a series of your modification(s).
+For example, the first version should be a subfolder.
+Inside there will be folders for            patches (like one folder for 1.x and inside that a folder for 1.x.x).
+And avoid replacing older versions of your code unless you really need to (e.g, a critical bug), as it             keeps the history of your modifications inaccessible and less people can learn from what you did.

    - Third, add your modified source code to that folder (refer to the *main* branch for the original source code to modify).

    - Fourth, submit a pull request to the repository in the *contrib* branch.
 You might have to wait awhile until it gets approved and your fork gets merged with the branch.